 Their journeys around the Cyclades followed between 1883 and 1885 and the very successful book The Cyclades or Life Among the Insular Greeks was published in 1885.
 In the succeeding years they continued exploring the more easterly islands of the Aegean Sea, many of which were then Turkish, as well as the Aegean coast of Turkey.

-1889 saw them exploring the Bahrain islands of the Persian Gulf.
-Their trip in 1891 to Africa was the basis for Theodore’s next best-seller, The Ruined Cities of Mashonaland, published in 1892.
+1889 saw the couple exploring the Bahrain islands of the Persian Gulf, their journey home comprising a ride, south-north, through Persia.
+Their famous trip in 1891 to Africa was the basis for Theodore’s next best-seller, The Ruined Cities of Mashonaland, published in 1892.
 Ethiopia followed with the resulting book, The Sacred City of the Ethiopians, being published in 1893.
 During their final years of travel, Theodore and Mabel concentrated on the southern Arabian Peninsula and the African coast of the Red Sea.

 It was on the island of Socotra, in the Gulf of Aden, that Theodore contracted the malaria that was to bring about his premature death.
 They managed to get back home to London but Theodore died four days later on May 5th 1897 at the age of just 45.
 Mabel buried her hero near her ancestral home at St. Mary the Virgin Church, in Theydon Bois, Essex.